1. Are you a fiduciary 100% of the time, and can I see that promise in writing?

 At our firm, we are a fiduciary 100% of the time: when developing your plan, when recommending investments … at all times.
 We take our fiduciary duty very seriously.
-We receive no form of compensation from any investment company or anyone else; the only fee we receive is the fees we receive from our clients.
+We receive no form of compensation, incentives, or kickbacks from any investment company or anyone else; the only fee we receive is the fees we receive from our clients.

 Our fiduciary duty is a legal obligation we have chosen to be held to because we believe it is the right thing to do.
 We place the client’s interest above our own.
 The investments we use in our client accounts are the same investments we use in our personal accounts and the accounts of our immediate family members.

 2. Do you have the knowledge and experience necessary to successfully manage investments and do financial planning?

 Many financial advisors lack formal education in finance, which is critical to successfully manage investments and understand complex financial markets.

 Jason T. Micheli, PhD has a degree in finance from a top university, and has taken the rigorous steps to become a CERTIFIED FINANCIAL PLANNER™ Professional.
 Jason began working in the finance industry in 2002 at a large, multi-national wealth management firm.